-As you can see, they highlight the pain-point of their audience in the introduction and also mentioned their tool as a Slack alternative too.
+As you can see, they highlight the pain-point of their audience in the introduction and mention their tool as a Slack alternative.

-Another example of this is when you Google “slack pricing”, where they currently rank number 3 after Slack.
+Another example is when you Google “slack pricing,” where they currently rank number 3 after Slack.

 If you click on the link, here’s what Chanty’s page about slack pricing looks like.

-Here, they provide factual information about Slack and why they are one of the most successful SaaS businesses in the world.
-Then, they proceed to highlight the biggest problem most teams have with Slack, which is the price.
+Here, they provide factual information about Slack and why they are one of the most successful SaaS businesses globally.
+Then, they highlight the biggest problem most teams have with Slack: the price.

 Afterward, they mentioned why they’re interested in Slack pricing, with a quick call to action to try out their software.